Personal Injury

 A scalp avulsion occurs when a portion of the scalp is torn away, usually in high-speed accidents or rollovers where the victim’s hair becomes entangled with vehicle parts.
 Though rare, these injuries can be devastating, requiring complex reconstructive surgery.

 The diaphragm, a thin muscle separating the chest and abdominal cavities, can rupture from the force of a severe impact.
-This injury is rare because it usually occurs only in very high-speed collisions or accidents involving crushing forces.
+This injury is rare because it usually occurs only in very high-speed collisions or accidents involving crushing forces in which there is direct force to the diaphragm.

-Prevalence: Rare due to improvements in vehicle safety features like airbags and crumple zones, which absorb much of the crash energy.
+Fortunately, improvements in vehicle safety features such as airbags and crumple zones, which absorb much of the crash energy, have helped reduce the number of traumatic aortic injuries.

 This injury occurs when rapid air pressure changes, such as those caused by airbag deployment, damage the eardrum or inner ear.
 Symptoms include hearing loss, dizziness, and tinnitus.